The Carbon Cash-Back Solution

 Putting a price on carbon emissions from fossil fuels is the most cost-effective, comprehensive way to reduce climate pollution.
 We can do this by charging fossil fuel producers a steadily increasing fee based on the carbon in the products they sell (coal, oil, and natural gas).
 This sends a price signal throughout the economy to motivate reducing carbon emissions.
 A strong carbon price is half of solving the whole problem, and once we do it, the hundred other complementary solutions that are also required will all be much easier to do because everyone and business will be interested in reducing their pollution costs.

-The fairest thing to do with the money collected is to give all of it to all households on an equal basis (1 share per adult, ½ share per child) to compensate everyone for the harm being done to them by the pollution.
-This cash-back dividend also protects household budgets from the temporarily higher energy prices, and that lets us put a high-enough price on carbon to do what we need it to do.
+The fairest thing to do with the money collected is to give it to all households on an equal per-capita basis each month (1 share per adult, ½ share per child) to compensate everyone for the harm being done to them by the pollution.
+This cash-back dividend protects household budgets from the temporarily higher energy prices during the transition to a clean energy economy.

-This cash-back carbon pricing solution is the Carbon Fee and Dividend policy.
+The cash-back carbon pricing approach is implemented by the Carbon Fee and Dividend policy.

 See how your family does with the Carbon Dividend Calculator.